-Financial assets which potentially subject the company and group to concentrations of credit risk consist principally of loans, receivables, and cash at bank.
+Financial assets which potentially subject the company and group to concentrations of credit risk consist principally of loans receivable, trade receivables, and cash at bank which are measured at amortised cost.

-Loans and receivables are presented net of an allowance for doubtful debts.
+These financial assets are presented net of an allowance for doubtful debts up to 31 December 2017.
 An allowance for doubtful debts is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.
-Credit risk with respect to receivables is limited due to credit control procedures and the large number of customers comprising the company's debtor base.
+In terms of IFRS 9, the Group and the Company apply an ECL model as apposed to an incurred loss model.
+Credit risk with respect to trade receivables is limited due to credit control procedures and the large number of customers comprising the company's debtor base.
 Credit risk in relation to the loans and receivables due from related parties is also limited given the cash flows generated by the underlying subsidiary.